 Note that many of these considerations depend on the age of the child, as the needs of an infant or toddler are quite different from an adolescent or teenager.
-It is important to retain an experienced child custody attorney who can present the necessary evidence to give you the edge in close cases.
+Retaining an experienced child custody attorney who can present the necessary evidence to give you the edge in close cases is important.

 Is Only One Parent Awarded Child Custody?

 Generally, there are two types of conservatorship in Texas: